alexlaverty/alexlaverty.github.io/_posts/2016-10-9-manly-dam.md

 categories: [video]
 tags: [manly-dam]
 ---

-Can't believe I've lived in Manly for over two years and never bothered to venture out to Manly Dam.
+Can't believe I've lived in Manly for over two years and never bothered to venture out to Manly Dam this place is awesome.
+{% include youtube.html id='UhUYv-_eKyc' %}

 It's a 10 minute drive from Manly but when you're there it feels like you're hours outside of Sydney.